junebug12851/GameboyBoilerplateProj/README.md

 * Various code for a basic game loop, dma routine that installs in HRAM, LCD code, joypad code, memory code like formatting memory, and startup code.
-It also contains a lot of constants and such to make things easier.
+It also contains a lot of constants and macros to make things easier.

 * Initial structuring of the memory and ROM